Andrew-Mackay/WebScienceCoursework/submission/README.md

 ## Basic Instructions for Running Crawlers and Performing Analytics on Sample Data:
 ### Running Crawlers:
+To change the runtime from the default 60 minutes and change the name of the collection to save to edit `RUN_TIME` and `COLLECTION_NAME` respectively.
+(Found at the top of each file)
 | Crawler Name        | Instruction           | Collection Name  |
 | ------------- |:-------------| :-----|
 | Basic Crawler               | `python 1a.py`     | basic_crawler_1a |